syoyo/tinyexr/README.md

 ### ZFP

+#### NOTE

 TinyEXR adds ZFP compression as an experimemtal support(Linux and MacOSX only).

+ZFP only supports FLOAT format pixel, and its image width and height must be the multiple of 4, since ZFP compresses pixels with 4x4 pixel block.

+#### Setup

+Checkout zfp repo as an submodule.

     $ git submodule update --init

+#### Build

 Then build ZFP